| |

 time might be much greater than what you specify if the message

+size is very large.
 If CPU and system monitoring

 option (-c) is defined, both client and server's CPU and memory